PagerDuty/pd-cap-recipes/RELEASING.md

 * You have updated the [CHANGELOG.md](CHANGELOG.md) file to contain information on changes in the release.
 *

-Next merge the PR and delete the branch you where using.
+Next merge the PR and delete the branch you were using.

 Create a tag for the version, the format is v1.2.3, you can do this by using the release function in GitHub.